orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- At every branch cotains the one added thing necessary for spliting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved, ?
 	- DIfference between a bit and a qubit is that in the case of a qubit we assume differentiability between.
 But for a bit also we assume modularity of the two options.
 Or different boundaries, What about on the frame/middle, what about ...

+direction at the point**: What does it mean for a point yo become its own direction? ; function becoming data becoming toplogies becoming ..

 Tripple superposition, two continuated (two perm), binary superposition

 - Could use closensss as the initial/twrminal question and addition dimensionalities as the expansion of the additional rays.
 Could also create some automatic way of folding the ray structures onto a high dimensional tensor which preserves its steucture relative to the functioms applied to them theough gpu.
 Would have to check whether this is better than writing code in the way things like cuda/hip/ write the gpu kernels for gpgpu